Cabinet painting is no different to auto body work. In order for paint to stick and feel smooth, surfaces must be prepared properly.

-Always sand before and after priming and painting kitchen cabinets.
-Also see cleaning and degreasing cabinets
+Always sand kitchen cabinets before and after priming and painting.
+See cleaning and degreasing cabinets

 Sanding the primer coat and air blasting in a vacuum room to suck out dust is extremely important.
 This video briefly shows how we lightly sand the primer coat prior to finish coating.